jazzfool/otway/ROADMAP.md

 ## Accessibility

 The primary target platform for this is Windows.
-MacOS will accessibility will be implemented after Windows.
-Linux systems are ambiguous on this regard since each desktop environment has their own standards.
+MacOS accessibility will be implemented after Windows.
+Linux systems are ambiguous on this regard since each desktop environment has their own standard.

 First step would be to look into MSAA (Microsoft Active Accessibility) and IAccessible2.